bobkim938/contactMode_diagnostics/README.md

 \tau = t_i - t_{\text{recontact}}
 ```

-We used primary window as $\pm 5$ ms, with sensitivity width $\pm 2, \pm 10, \pm 20$.
-We compute RMSE directly from the original sample to check whether sharp behavior persists upon contact.
+All error metrics are computed from unsmoothed, denormalized one-step prediction errors.
+The primary recontact window is $\pm 5$ ms, with sensitivity analyses at $\pm 2$, $\pm 10$, and $\pm 20$ ms. Each window is centered on the corresponding condition’s own geometric recontact event.
+The sensitivity analysis assesses whether the observed improvement depends strongly on the chosen window width.

 Validation results were: